open-learning-exchange/open-learning-exchange.github.io/pages/githubandmarkdown.md

 #### Markdown != HTML

-Below is a cheat sheet of Markdown to help you create your own individual MD Wiki page (please, notice that the code on the left represents Markdown syntax, while the right column shows the preview):
+Below is a cheat sheet of Markdown to help you create your own individual MD Wiki page:

 ![Markdown Cheat Sheet](uploads/images/markdown1.png)